progressdb/ProgressDB/server/docs/kms.md

 ## Runtime flow (normal)

 1. On startup the server spawns KMS (or you may run it externally).
-The server passes allowed peer UIDs to the child (so KMS can accept UDS peer credentials).
+The server and KMS communicate over a Unix Domain Socket (UDS).
 2. Server registers `RemoteClient` pointing at the child UDS socket and delegates KMS operations to it.
 3. When storing a message, the server asks for the thread DEK (`CreateDEKForThread` if missing) and calls `EncryptWithKey(keyID, plaintext)` which is executed inside KMS.
 The server never holds raw DEKs.
 4. When reading, the server calls `DecryptWithKey(keyID, ciphertext)` and receives plaintext from KMS.

 ## Authentication & Authorization

 - Primary (recommended): UDS peer-credential (SO_PEERCRED on Linux, getpeereid on BSD/macOS).
-KMS accepts requests only from configured peer UIDs (env `PROGRESSDB_KMS_ALLOWED_UIDS`).
-- Policy: the server sets `PROGRESSDB_KMS_ALLOWED_UIDS` to its UID when spawning the child, so local server→KMS calls are allowed without secrets in memory.
+KMS records the peer UID for logging and auditing, but it does not enforce an allowlist — caller authorization should be enforced by the supervising environment or by limiting access to the socket.
 - API-key fallback: removed for the default local spawn flow.
 (If you need remote KMS, you must add a secure auth method such as mTLS or short-lived tokens.)

 ## API (internal HTTP over UDS)